-Individual terms $M_i$ may have different symmetries but sum does not look symmetric and it is difficult to recognize and identify symmetries of individual terms.
-Contributions from physics at very low energy scales is possible.
+Individual terms $M_i$ may have different specific symmetries but sum does not look symmetric at all and it is difficult to recognize symmetries of individual terms.
+In addition, contributions from physics at very low energy scales is possible.

-``Sterile pollution" is due to presence of new fermionic degrees of freedom singlets of SM.
-Let us consider single sterile neutrino with mass $m_4 > 1$ eV that mixes with active neutrinos, as motivated several anomalies in neutrino oscillation experiments.
+``Sterile pollution" is due to presence of new fermionic degrees of freedom - singlets of SM.
+Let us consider single sterile neutrino with mass $m_4 > 1$ eV that mixes with active neutrinos, as motivated by several anomalies in neutrino oscillation experiments.
 The mass matrix of 4 neutrinos in the flavor basis $(\nu_e, \nu_\mu, \nu_\tau, \nu_S)$ reads

 with $m_{ss} \approx m_4$.
 The active-sterile mixing parameters required by the data equal

 {\it etc.} After decoupling of the 4th neutrino ({\it a la} see-saw) we have

 where $m_a$ is the $3\times3$ submatrix of active neutrinos in (\ref{eq:massmatr}), and $m^I$ is the induced mass matrix with elements